hongwz/Automatic_Tube_Lens_Design_Software/README.md

 PRESS "CHECK THE CONNECTION WITH ZEMAX" TO INITALISE THE CONNECTION BETWEEN ZEMAX AND MATLB FIRST.

+After entering all the catalogue requirements, press "Generate" and "Refresh" buttons to produce desired doublet catalogue.

 # Doublet Selector
 Doublet Selector 1.0 is produced to be used with Zemax version after 20.2 with CARD operand.